mCodingLLC/pyimgui/README.md

 We have tried hard to make the process of bootstrapping this project as simple as possible.

-In order to build and install project locally ,ake sure you have created and activated virtual environment using `virtualenv` or `python -m venv` (for newer Python releases).
+In order to build and install project locally ,make sure you have created and activated virtual environment using `virtualenv` or `python -m venv` (for newer Python releases).
 Then you can just run: